tutorialpedia/learnentityframeworkcore5.com/connection-strings-entity-framework-core.md

 On `DbContext`their data needs to be updated regularly for providing better results, to maintain this procedure the data needs to be overridden onto `DbContext`.

-* To override the data every time on `DbConetxt`using the connection string, the `OnConfiguring`method is used to achieve the overridden of the data.
+* To override the data every time on `DbContext` using the connection string, the `OnConfiguring`method is used to achieve the overridden of the data.
 * The only downside of the `OnConfiguring`method is that if it is used on the connection string, it will override all other configurations for that database.

 ```csharp